Bathymetric and Hydrographic Surveys in Kenya and East Africa

 - Storage and fill in reservoirs and ponds

-Is the science of measurement and description of features which affect maritime navigation, marine construction, dredging, oil exploration/drilling, pipeline damage assessment and related disciplines.
-Strong emphasis is placed on water depth soundings, shorelines, tides, currents, sea floor and submerged obstructions that relate to the previously mentioned activities.
-Hydrographic surveys uses the raw data collected through the hydrographic survey process into information usable by the end user.
+Is the science of measurement and description of features that affect maritime navigation, marine construction, dredging, oil exploration/drilling, pipeline damage assessment, and related disciplines.
+A strong emphasis is placed on water depth soundings, shorelines, tides, currents, seafloor, and submerged obstructions that relate to the previously mentioned activities.
+Hydrographic surveys use the raw data collected through the hydrographic survey process into information usable by the end-user.

 With the introduction of GPS into the hydrographic surveying process, it became possible to conduct hydrographic surveys in a real-time fashion and allowed surveys to be done without the use of standard surveying equipment and allowed the surveys to be done out of sight of land.

 SECO has gone through all of these processes and is now capable of conducting just about any level of hydrographic/side-scan sonar surveys to any required degree of accuracy.

 - Water Power